 - have a current belay pass

 You must sign in at the ANU Sport front desk every time you climb.
-They will scan your ANU Sport card, check your ANUMC card, and give you a stamp on your hand.
-Our allocation of free climbing time depends on everybody signing in and ANU Sport may ban you from the wall if they find you are not stamping in.
+ANU Sport will scan your SRA membership, check your ANUMC card, and give you a stamp on your hand.
+Our allocation of climbing time depends on everybody signing in and ANU Sport may ban climbers from the wall if they are not stamping in.

 Club Climbing Times

-The ANUMC runs two weekly indoor climbing nights, which are free for members.
-These sessions are great for meeting and socialising with other climbers, keeping fit and learning new skills and techniques.
-You don't need a climbing partner to climb on club nights.
-Although some people arrange to climb with the same friend or friends every time they come, most of us just show up and climb with whoever is around.
-You shouldn't have any trouble finding someone to climb with.
-The club has some harnesses, carabiners and shoes that can be borrowed on club nights by members free of charge during peak hours.
+The ANUMC runs a number of scheduled indoor climbing nights, which are free for members.
+These sessions are great for meeting and socialising, keeping fit and learning new skills and techniques.
+Climbers without a belay partner can generally find someone to climb with during club climbing times.
+During club sessions harnesses, carabiners and shoes are available for use, free of charge, members free.
 Ask the wall officer if you want to borrow one.

 Off-Peak Climbing Times

-Climbers (club members) who have their own harness and a belay pass, can climb at the above "off-peak" times.
-In general there are no wall officers present at these sessions, so you are expected to behave responsibly and leave the wall in a tidy state.
-You may also need to unhook and setup the ropes yourself—if you're not sure how to do this ask a wall officer on a club night.
-When climbing at off-peak times it is especially important that you sign in at the SRA front desk, and show your belay pass.
-If you have any questions or need help ask the climbing wall officers.
+ANUMC Climbers who have their own equipment and a belay pass, can climb during "off-peak" times.
+There are no wall officers present at off-peak sessions, so climbers are expected to organise their own belay partner, behave responsibly and leave the wall in a tidy state.
+When climbing at off-peak times climbers must still sign in at the SRA front desk, and show their belay pass.